 The thesis advisor works closely with the student in developing and focusing the research problem or question; writing the thesis proposal; collecting, analyzing, and interpreting the data; and writing the final version of the thesis.
-The thesis advisor will help to choose the members of the Thesis Committee.
+Generally, especially if the advisor is providing funding for the thesis, the topic must be within the interest area of the advisor.
+The thesis advisor will also help to choose the members of the Thesis Committee.
 The list of faculty interests at the end of this handbook may be of assistance in identifying an advisor and/or thesis advisor.

 The Thesis Committee consists of three persons, including the thesis advisor.
 The thesis advisor must be a full-time faculty member in the Department of Psychology.
 At least one of the other two members must also be full-time faculty in the Department of Psychology.
 The task of this group is to provide advice and consultation at all stages of the thesis, particularly in the development of the proposal.
 The point at which this committee is formed is left to the discretion of the thesis advisor.
 It is the student's responsibility to request faculty to participate on the committee.
-An approval to pursue Master's Thesis Form is available in at: http://psychology.gmu.edu/Graduate%20Student%20Resources/index.htm
+Students must complete and submit the Dissertation/Thesis Committee Composition Form to the Graduate Programs Coordinator before they may begin their thesis.
+The form can be found at: http://psychology.gmu.edu/graduate/formsgrad